igorw/weblog/_posts/2013-12-02-stack-machines-rpn.md

 But that result is not just thrown away, it is stored on a stack, allowing the next operation to use that data, which is exactly what the `...
 1 +` does.

-* A number just means *push this number on the stack*.
+* A number just means *push this number onto the stack*.
 * `+` means *pop 2 elements from the stack, add them, push the result back*.
 * `*` does the same as `+` but for multiplication.